DefinetlyNotAI/Sumo_2024/README.md

 Welcome to Sumo 2024 Robot 🌐,
 a cutting-edge tool
-designed to CHANGE_ME.
+designed to win the next sumo.
-Crafted with python,
+Crafted with arduino and solidworks.
-it's an actively developed project that is aimed at CHANGE_ME.
 This comprehensive guide is here to equip you with everything you need to use CHANGE_ME effectively.

 <div align="center">